You can report this to us confidentially.

 Examples of badge misuse include:

-- using a counterfeit (fake) badge
+- using a fake badge

 - using an amended badge

 - using a lost or stolen badge

 - using a genuine badge where the registered user is not present

-- the badge being withdrawn
+- withdrawal of the badge

-- Do not let someone else use your badge
+- do not let someone else use your badge

-- Do not use the badge when it is out of date or no longer required
+- do not use the badge when it is out of date or no longer required

-- Do not use the badge when information on it is wrong or illegible
+- do not use the badge when information on it is wrong or illegible

-- Do not copy, fake or change any information on the badge
+- do not copy, fake or change any information on the badge